huynguy-db/arcion-docs/content/docs/instructional-docs/source-db-setup/Oracle.md

     vi conf/conn/oracle.yaml
     ```

-2. Make the necessary changes shown below:
+2. Use the following sample configuration file as a guide to determine and make the necessary changes for your Replication process:

     ```YAML
     type: ORACLE
-    host: #Enter the hostname of the Oracle server
+    host: localhost #Replace localhost with your oracle host name
-    port: #Enter the port number to connect to the server
+    port: 1521#Enter the port number to connect to the server
-    service-name: #Enter the service name that contains the schema to be replicated
+    service-name: ORCLCDB.localdomain #Replace ORCLDB.localdomain with the service name that contains the schema you will be replicated
-    username: #Enter the username to connect to the server
+    username: 'REPLICANT' #Replace REPLICANT with your username of the user that connects to your oracle server
-    password: # Enter the user password
+    password: 'Replicant#123' #Replace Replicant#123 with the your user's password

-    credential-store: #Edit the following configurations if you wish to specify the username and password in a credential store
+    ##You can specify the username and password of your user that is connected to the Oracle Server either through the credential store shown below or the username and password parameters shown above, but not through both.

+    credential-store:
-      type: PKCS12 | JKS | JCEKS
-      path: #Enter the location of the key-store
+      type: PKCS12 | JKS | JCEKS #Enter the type of your credential store
+      path: full/path/to/script/file #Replace full/path/to/script/file with the path to your credential file
       Key-prefix: #Create entries in the credential store for username and password configs using a prefix and specify the prefix here
-      Password: #Entering a keystore password here is optional;
-      #however, if you do not specify the keystore password here,
-      #you must use the UUID from your license file as the keystore password.
+      Password: 'Replicant#123' #Replace Replicant#123 with a keystore password of your choice.
+You may leave this field empty in which case the UUiD from your license file will serve as the keystore password

-    max-connections: #Enter the maximum number of connections replicant can open in Oracle DB
+    max-connections: 30 #Depending on your replication needs, you can choose to replace 30 with a different maximum number of connections replicant can open in Oracle DB
     ```

 ## VI.
 Setup Extractor Configuration